petronius/delta-v/more-story.md

 Forced by nature to cut long, graceful curves over the surface of the cosmos, all space-ship captains know that one number is binding, one number answers the question "can I reach my destination?"
-That second tyranny is known as "delta-v" (Δv).
+This second tyranny is known as "delta-v" (Δv).